 The formal review pulled together what was already known.
 It included a competency rating using the three-level scale, an overview of 360 feedback collected throughout the year, and a check-in on goal progress.
 Nothing in the review should have been new information for either the manager or the employee.

 That was intentional.
-When performance conversations happen continuously, the annual review becomes a documentation exercise -- a clean summary of a year of honest dialogue, not a high-stakes judgment delivered once a year.
+When performance conversations happen continuously, the annual review becomes a documentation exercise — a clean summary of a year of honest dialogue rather than a high-stakes judgment delivered once a year.

 People stayed.
 Clients noticed.

 The 91 NPS reflects something harder to build: client trust.
-That kind of score doesn't come from delivery alone.
-It comes from stable, capable teams working on long-term engagements -- the kind of teams that continuous performance management helps create and sustain.
+That kind of score is built on stable, capable teams working on long-term engagements — the kind that continuous performance management helps create and sustain.